aphelionz/lake-boone/README.md

 1. Better bot detection
     1. Bot detection really happens in two places, here and in the use of `review_comments`
 2. English proficiency
-    1. really needs a manual overview until we find / create a good enough tool for this
+    1. Really needs a manual overview until we find / create a good enough tool for this
-    2. ideally would be any language
+    2. Ideally would be any proficiency in language
-3. Looking for a job false negatives
+3. "Looking for a job" false negatives, and false positives too
-    1. hireable is either null (false) or true.
+    1. `hireable` is either null (false) or true.
 However null is the default because GH jobs is opt-in.
 So we only make a note of this for now.
+4. Smarter seek function
-4. API rate limiting handling
+    1. API rate limiting handling
-    1. So far the script just runs every 2 seconds, which is "fine."
-It could be smarter
+    2. Individual Event handling
 5. IPFS + OrbitDB integration?
+Or at least _some_ database
 6. Readline and raw stdin integration to make a proper UI (or just make an API + website)
+7. Environment variable validation
+    1. Is it possible to get the full list of supported GH languages?

 ## Maintainers